Info Source

 Institution-specific content

-This subsection describes all programs, activities, classes of records (“CoRs”) and personal information banks (“PIBs”) that are specific to the LPA.
+This subsection describes all programs, activities, classes of records (“CoRs”) and personal information banks (“PIBs”) that are specific to the Authority.
 “Specific” in this context means that these programs, activities, CoRs and PIBs are not common to most institutions; or a small number of institutions have similar programs.

 Pilotage Services

 A pilot licensed or certified takes the conduct of every ship of a certain size navigating the St. Lawrence River between Les Escoumins and Montréal, or on the Saguenay River.
-When a ship requires pilotage services, the LPA is contacted and assigns a pilot, in some circumstances two pilots to the same ship, and boards the ship where it enters the designated compulsory pilotage area.
+When a ship requires pilotage services, the Authority is contacted and assigns a pilot, in some circumstances two pilots to the same ship, and boards the ship where it enters the designated compulsory pilotage area.

 Pilotage Services

-Document types : service contracts, transshipment service contracts, dispatch documents, pilotage licenses and certificates, assignments, fees, pilot boats fees, accident and incident reports, international shipping documents, marine simulator, risk studies.
+Document types: service contracts, transshipment service contracts, dispatch documents, pilotage licenses and certificates, assignments, fees, pilot boats fees, accident and incident reports, international shipping documents, marine simulator, risk studies.

-Disclosure summaries : no such disclosure has occurred.
+Disclosure summaries: no such disclosure has occurred.

-Record Number : LPA OPE 005
+Record Number: LPA OPE 005

 Register of Pilots and Apprentice Pilots and certificates holders

-Document types : evaluation criteria, procedures, policies.
+Document types: evaluation criteria, procedures, policies.

-Disclosure summaries : no such disclosure has occurred.
+Disclosure summaries: no such disclosure has occurred.

-MIDA Number : 2020/001
+MIDA Number: 2020/001

-TBS Registration : 003687
+TBS Registration: 003687

-Record Number : LPA PPU 030
+Record Number: LPA PPU 030

 Pilotage Charges

-Document types : notice, details and principles, announcement, procedure for establishing pilotage charges.
+Document types: notice, details and principles, announcement, procedure for establishing pilotage charges.

-Disclosure summaries : no such disclosure has occurred.
+Disclosure summaries: no such disclosure has occurred.

-Record Number : LPA OPE 010
+Record Number: LPA OPE 010

 INTERNAL SERVICES